grandwazir/bukkit-plugin-docs/features.md

 description: "A feature list for BanHammer"
 ---

-{% contentfor intro %}
-BanHammer allows administrators and other trusted users to ban and kick players.
+<p class="lead>BanHammer allows administrators and other trusted users to ban and kick players.
 It is a lightweight solution for all servers.
-The plugin stores all bans in a database of your choice.
+The plugin stores all bans in a database of your choice.</p>
-{% endcontentfor %}

 ## Banning